 |The ad that scorched my 6 year-old mind|

-But with VHS, that giddy terror gave way (for me at least) into depression from watching bloody horror movies instead of being outside playing, and from a kind of negative misogynistic osmosis as well as a crushing disappointment that no amount of pan and scan TV room horror could ever compete with the dread of what we had imagined these movies would be like.
-And yet we had already seen too much, and were losing something we barely knew was there in the first place: our faith in our fellow man and the feeling of being safe in our suburban houses at night.
+But with VHS, that giddy terror gave way (for me at least) into depression from watching too many bloody horror movies instead of being outside playing, and from a kind of negative misogynistic osmosis, as well as a crushing disappointment that no amount of pan and scan TV room horror could ever compete with what we had imagined.
+And yet we had already seen too much and our faith in our fellow man and the feeling of being safe in our suburban houses at night.
 It had really begun, probably with renting A Clockwork Orange, and seeing the violent videos Alex sees, all raw and shocking yet dull and flat, they seemed like, real, as if a fake movie within a fictional film somehow created a double negative, and so these films played real. (the way they do with the snuff films found in the film, Vacancy )

-So yeah, I attribute the rise in overprotective parental hysteria and nanny state fascism to the sudden availability of endless amounts of grisly slasher films on video.
+So yeah, I attribute the rise in overprotective parental hysteria and nanny state fascism to the arrival of video rentals.
 We gained overexposure to imaginary danger at the expense of exposure to actual physical kind; in the process we also lost the rite of initiation.
-If the minute after hearing about some gruesome scene in a movie you can watch it on your phone in class, well, you don't have time to get scared.
+If the minute after hearing about some gruesome scene in a movie you can watch it on your phone in class, well, you don't have time to get scared, so there's nothing to have to use courage to overcome.
 It's just a lot of fake blood and acting.
 There's no initiatory fear and catharsis.
-You might be building a tolerance for violent images, but for what?
-Maybe it will pay off in the end but there's no ceremony to mark your courage --the way seeing an R-rated horror film with your older brother did.
-Being ten and having seen Carrie was something you could boast of for weeks to come in grade school.
-Your brother must be the coolest.
+You might be building a tolerance for violent images, but that's not going to help with the initiation need that's stifling your soul; there's no ceremony to mark your courage.
+The first one I saw?
+Outland (1981), at 14.
+We heard guys exploded from exposure to space sans suits, and that's where the dread came from.
+It was something to boast of.

 Now of course anything even approaching some sort of hazing as a passage to becoming a man is considered a crime, but even the shockmeisters knew that engendering the fear of what was coming was more important than the thing itself.
 Generating fear helps us realize there was never nothing there to fear in the first place.
 Facing it, our older cooler friends feel obligated to be nice to us, to let us into the cool world. (see Dazed and Confused.)
+Running away from the fear stifles you and earns contempt.
 Seeing Mike and Jody roaring down the road in their '71 'Cuda (below) brings that back.
 This was a time when life was dangerous, and most importantly, so were we.
 (See also my analysis of the best movie about being a kid in that era, Over the Edge).

 |This.
 This you can trust.|

 To get back to that frame of mind, where the setting sun strikes you with giddy drive-in terror and you long for the woodsman Exxon deliverer, first you have to surrender your 80s guns and your 90s disaffection and your 00s sincerity, back before VHS and Betamax and cable.
 Return to the time horror movies created far more dread with a single modulating synthesizer than any John Williams-ish overthought orchestra, when R-rated movie storytellers worked each other into frenzies of fear, describing events from films they'd seen or heard about, lingering over the traumatic scenes and embellishing on what they heard as needed for petrifying effect.
-(2) This is what Phantasm is all about, the fractured but impelling rantings of an imaginative child's mind as he hears the scraping of the branches on the window and tries to sleep; it comes to us already re-spun by a telephone game's worth of spooky child imagination, and yet it still feels truer and more vivid than a dozen adult days.
+(2) This is what Phantasm is all about, the fractured but impelling rantings of an imaginative child's mind as he hears the scraping of the branches on the window and tries to sleep; it comes to us as a half-dream hybrid myth, already re-spun by a telephone game's worth of spooky child imagination, it's fiction for the boy seeking initiation.
+It's fiction, yet it still feels truer than anything adulthood has to offer.

 1. The 'blanks' --such as the fate of the captured girls (Reggie just says he found them and released them but we never see it) were probably a result of drastic cuts made by Don himself.
 According to the trivia notes on imdb: "This film's original running time was more than three hours, but writer/ director Don Coscarelli decided that that was far too long for it to hold people's attention and made numerous cuts to the film.
 Some of the unused footage was located in the late 1990s and became the framework for Phantasm IV: Oblivion.
 The rest of the footage is believed to be lost. " -Now that'a a damn shame, even if the unused footage is brilliantly mixed into IV and does save it from the edge of crappiness.